-The following graph sets forth the daily historical performance of the SPX in the period from January 1, 2008 through May 26, 2021.
+The following graph sets forth the daily historical performance of the SPX in the period from January 1, 2008 through the pricing date.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal line in the graph represents the SPX's hypothetical Threshold Value of 2,937.19 (rounded to two decimal places), which is 70% of the SPX's hypothetical Starting Value of 4,195.99, which was its closing level on May 26, 2021.
-The actual Starting Value and Threshold Value will be determined on the pricing date.
+The horizontal line in the graph represents the SPX's Threshold Value of 3,008.25, which is 70% of the SPX's Starting Value of 4,297.50.

 This historical data on the SPX is not necessarily indicative of the future performance of the SPX or what the value of the Notes may be.
-Any historical upward or downward trend in the closing level of the SPX during any period set forth above is not an indication that the closing level of the SPX is more or less likely to increase or decrease at any time over the term of the Notes
+Any historical upward or downward trend in the closing level of the SPX during any period set forth above is not an indication that the closing level of the SPX is more or less likely to increase or decrease at any time over the term of the Notes.